-Prof. John J. Collins is Holmes Professor of Old Testament Criticism and Interpretation at Yale University.
+Prof. John J. Collins is Holmes Professor Emeritus of Old Testament Criticism and Interpretation at Yale University.
 He received his Ph.
 D. from Harvard (1972) and holds honorary degrees from the University College Dublin and the University of Zurich.
 Collins' most recent books are The Invention of Judaism.
 Torah and Jewish Identity from Deuteronomy to Paul (University of California, 2017), and What Are Biblical Values?
 (Yale, 2019).
 He serves as general editor of the Anchor Yale Bible and Anchor Yale Bible Reference Library and has received the Burkitt medal for biblical scholarship from the British Academy.

 Last Updated